Webpage created: September 14, 2019

 At the time of the census in 1901 Edward was 22 and was a cashier in a wholesale grocery business in Plymouth.
 It is not known if this was Lear's or another business.
 Eighteen-years-old Walter was a clerk with a spice merchants in Saint Pancras, London.
 After he had studied grocery and retail confectionery in London he returned to Plymouth and started his own retail business on Mutley Plain.

-Then in 1908 Edward and Walter, great-grandsons of the founder, registered their own company, Messrs Lear Brothers Ltd, and took over the sweet manufacturing business of Messrs R & S Lear.
+Then in 1908 Edward and Walter, great-grandsons of the founder, registered their own company, Messrs Lear Brothers Limited, and took over the sweet manufacturing business of Messrs R and S Lear.
 In 1929 there was a serious fire which destroyed the factory, which was rebuilt the following year.
 By 1936 they were covering an area that stretched from Land's End to Bournemouth and Gloucester.

-When Mr Edward Thomas Lear died on December 5th 1940, Walter took over as chairman and managing director.
+Mr Edward Thomas Lear died at his home, "Dunroamin", Torr Lane, Hartley, Plymouth, on December 5th 1940, and Walter Samuel Powe Lear took over as chairman and managing director.
 A Freemason, Mr Lear had been chairman of the Plymouth Confectionery Trade Council, and was a member of both the Plymouth Mercantile Association and the Plymouth and District Retail and Wholesale Confectioners' Association.
 He was survived by his widow and three sons.

 During the Second World War the factory was destroyed, along with much of the surrounding area.
 A new was quickly established in Commercial Street, Coxside, where their very appropriate telegraphic address was "joy, plymouth".

-Mr Walter S P Lear retired as managing director in 1958 but remained as chairman until the business was sold in 1961.
+Mr Walter Samuel Powe Lear retired as managing director in 1958 but remained as chairman until the business was sold in 1961.
 He died at his home, 19 Torr Lane, Hartley, Plymouth, on Monday February 12th 1962.
 He was survived by his widow, a married daughter and a grandson.

 Exactly when the factory closed down and the business ceased trading is not known.
 The last record is of a burglary in October 1963 during which £33 was stolen.
 Mr E P Lear was the manager at that time.